 - Screen capture on MacOS

-- Windows on Apple MacOS
+- Linux and Windows on Apple MacOS

 - Packer create Vagrant Windows image